LGFae/swww/CONTRIBUTING.md

-Bug fixed are obviously welcome.
+Bug fixes are obviously welcome.
 Also if I did anything terribly wrong in terms of code quality you may point it out and try to fix it.

 The primary reason I made this file is to explain that **NEW FEATURES WILL NOT